 Story time!

-Oh wait, there’s no exact story, we’re afraid, because the origins of the lion dance and dragon dance are largely unclear.
+Oh wait, there’s actually no exact story behind the lion dance and dragon dance, because their origins are largely unclear.
 However, they’ve certainly been long established since ancient China.
-Scholars generally believe that the dragon dance dates back to the Han dynasty (some 2,000 years ago), whereas historical accounts of the lion dance emerged between the third and seventh centuries.
+Scholars generally believe the dragon dance dates back to the Han dynasty (some 2,000 years ago), whereas historical accounts of the lion dance emerged between the third and seventh centuries.

 Symbolisms of the lion and the dragon